Session Ready

 • mnth and yr: month and year indices (not variables)

-The data frame bikesJuly is in the workspace.
-The names of the outcome variable and the input variables are also in the workspace as the variables outcome and vars respectively.
+The bikesJuly data frame is available to use.
+The names of the outcome variable and the input variables have also been loaded as the variables outcome and vars, respectively.

 • Fill in the blanks to create the formula fmla expressing cnt as a function of the inputs.
 Print it.